fivetrade/devops-cicd-git-jenkins-helm3-kubernetes/Helm3-configuration.md

-# Installation et configurationde Helm3 in jankins server
+# Install and Use Helm 3 on Kubernetes Cluster and jankins server
 ## Helm2 vs Helm3
 #### Tiller is Removed
 The most apparent change is the removal of Tiller.
 The server-side component, Tiller, is now removed.